 After my haircut this morning, and despite my severe allergies, I drove just over the Princeton Township border to a spot along the Delaware and Raritan Canal.
 I had never been here before but I drive past it often whether on my way to work or out to Route 1.
 Sometimes I see cars parked here and sometimes people carrying canoes.

 I grabbed my Nikon, tripod and my Hoya ND400 neutral density filter and followed the beaten path to the water.
 It was peaceful.
 The air was clean and crisp.
 I enjoyed the silence while it lasted.
-Through the trees I could hear the chatter of people talking while walking or bicycling along on the other side of the canal.
+Through the trees, I could hear the chatter of people talking while walking or bicycling along on the other side of the canal.

 I could see that a path was carved along the canal by other humans out exploring like I was.
-I walked a few hundred yards, setup my tripod at the very edge of the water and took a few images.
+I walked a few hundred yards, set up my tripod at the very edge of the water and took a few images.

-I tried using the TriggerTrap software with the Hoya ND400 to do some long exposure HDR photography but I could not get the software to work correct.
+I tried using the TriggerTrap software with the Hoya ND400 to do some long exposure HDR photography but I could not get the software to work correctly.
 The TriggerTrap capture all the images at the same shutter speed.
 I used the auto-bracketing mode on my camera instead.

 I walked down a few more yards and spent some more time watching the turtles basking on logs in the early morning sun.